The UNESCO-Designated Fundy Biosphere Region

 The Bay of Fundy and its adjacent landscapes form a unique region in its geological formations, terrestrial and marine ecosystems, and cultural heritage, as well as its variety of rural communities and urban areas.
 It compares with more than 600 unique landscapes in over 100 countries in the world that have been recognized as World UNESCO biosphere sites.

-The Fundy Biosphere Reserve includes an area of over 430,000 hectares of the upper Bay of Fundy coast, stretching from St. Martins to the Tantramar Marsh near Sackville and inland to Moncton.
+The Fundy Biosphere Region includes an area of over 430,000 hectares of the upper Bay of Fundy coast, stretching from St. Martins to the Tantramar Marsh near Sackville and inland to Moncton.

-The UNESCO-designated Fundy Biosphere Reserve contributes in building vibrant and resilient human and environmental communities through conservation and promotion of sustainable development.
+The UNESCO-designated Fundy Biosphere Region contributes in building vibrant and resilient human and environmental communities through conservation and promotion of sustainable development.

-Communities, stakeholders and partners of the UNESCO-designated Fundy Biosphere Reserve in various sectors have achieved a greater level of sustainability in the region, while conserving the area’s cultural and natural heritage.
+Communities, stakeholders and partners of the UNESCO-designated Fundy Biosphere Region in various sectors have achieved a greater level of sustainability in the region, while conserving the area’s cultural and natural heritage.

-Learn more about the Fundy Biosphere Reserve organization and its communities:
+Learn more about the Fundy Biosphere Region organization and its communities:

 - Our Communities

-The Fundy Biosphere Reserve works with its communities to achieve or enhance:
+The Fundy Biosphere Region works with its communities to achieve or enhance:

 - An acceptable standard of living in a healthy environment;